-- The Faculty Adviser needs to be notified before the status of a course is changed.
+The Faculty Adviser should be notified before the status of a course is changed.

-Questions about registering for Summer courses can be sent to: email@example.com.
+Questions about registering for Summer courses in SPS can be sent to: firstname.lastname@example.org.

 All students, full-time and part-time, are required to register each Fall and Spring semester until all degree requirements have been completed or until the deadline for completing the degree has been reached.
 See Continuous Registration and Satisfactory Academic Progress.
 Students who must interrupt studies for compelling reasons need to request a Leave of Absence by filling out the Form on this PAGE.
 GSAS will respond to the request.